-- To download a PDF of the study, click here.
+- (Member-Only Content) To download a PDF of the study, click here.
 Find an executive summary on page 5 and guidelines for implementing the recommendations on page 38.

 - To download an interactive version of the report optimized for iOS devices visit Oliver Wyman Ideas here in the Apple Store.
 Using an iPad or iPhone, you can easily navigate between chapters and interact with key graphics.

-- New!
-“Reimagining the Orchestra Subscription Model” webinar presented by study author Namita Desai now available for viewing.
+- (Member-Only Content) “Reimagining the Orchestra Subscription Model” webinar presented by study author Namita Desai now available for viewing.

-- To download an article from Symphony magazine, which summarizes the study, click here.
+- To download an article from Symphony magazine, which summarizes the study, click here (PDF).

 About the Study

 The study is based on the largest sales data set from orchestras to date and is the first industry-wide, longitudinal study of ten years of data to focus on revenues and sales trends.
 The League is grateful to the global consultancy Oliver Wyman for the pro bono time, resources, and expertise it devoted to this initiative as well as the orchestras that provided data for the study (page 43) and the working group (page 40) that guided the research.